imlilac/Lilac-Beauty/README.md

 ## Features

-- Display of best-selling skin beauty products.
+- Display of minimal landing page for skin beauty products.
 - Dynamic rendering of product information.
 - Clean and modern design using React.